WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The RIPP provisioning object MUST contain a RIPP Trunk Client URI and a RIPP bearer token.
 The RIPP consumer MUST mint an HTTPS URI for the RIPP Trunk Client URI.
-This URI MUST support HTTP3, and MUST implement the behaviors associated with capabilities and new call operations as defiend below.
+This URI MUST support HTTP3, and MUST implement the behaviours associated with capabilities and new call operations as defined below.
 This URI MUST have a path component,  MUST NOT contain any URI parameters, and MUST have a path segment which is globally unique in space and time.